 Study and work alongside some of the most prominent economists.

-Our researchers are at the forefront of their field and have even received MBEs.
+Our researchers are at the forefront of their field.
 Many of our academic staff provide consultancy services to businesses in London and other major financial centres, helping us to develop research for today's society as well as informing our teaching for the future.

 Our modern languages staff are also internationally renowned..
 All our language teachers are native or bilingual speakers, we maintain excellent student-staff ratios, and we integrate language learning with linguistics wherever there is synergy.